 - Keep in mind that they are your target audience - they will have the best questions, and likely the most entrenched misconceptions.
 If your audience is mostly atheists, it won't function very well.

-- If any chaplains or group leaders are particularly interested, it might be possible to get a question from them and quote it on your fliers.
+- If any chaplains or group leaders are particularly interested, it might be possible to get a question from them and quote it on your flyers.

 - Offer yourselves to other groups - if one group has a particular interest, try and send a few members to their next meeting.

 - Audience members may want to debate with panelists or each other - don't let that happen!
 Make sure they ask questions by keeping a time limit - preferably thirty seconds (moderator may need a stopwatch).
-Have volunteers hold the microphone, or people won't shut up!
+Have volunteers hold the microphone, or people will talk forever.